Software rot: Online connectivity

 Modern commercial software often connects to an online server for license verification and accessing information.
 If the online service powering the software is shut down, it may stop working.

 Since the late 2010s most websites use secure HTTPS connections.
 However this requires encryption keys called root certificates which have expiration dates.
 After the certificates expire the device loses connectivity to most websites unless the keys are continuously updated.

-Another issue is that in March 2021 old encyption standards TLS 1.0 ja TLS 1.1 were deprecated.

-This means that operating systems, browsers and other online software that do not support least TLS 1.2 cannot connect to most websites, even to download patches or updated browser, if such is available.
+Another issue is that in March 2021 old encryption standards TLS 1.0 and TLS 1.1 were deprecated.
+This means that operating systems, browsers and other online software that do not support at least TLS 1.2 cannot connect to most websites, even to download patches or update the browser, if these are available.
 This is occasionally called the "TLS apocalypse".

-Operating systems that cannot connect to most websites include PowerMacs, old Unix boxes and Microsoft Windows versions older than Server 2008/Windows 7.
+Products that cannot connect to most websites include PowerMacs, old Unix boxes and Microsoft Windows versions older than Server 2008/Windows 7 (at least without the use of a third-party browser).